themagicteeth/cfg/.cfg/README.md

 Xresources:

     sudo pacman -S xorg-xrdb

+A few basic settings to add to the top of the `~/.Xresources` file:

+    !
+Xft settings
+    Xft.dpi:                    96
+    Xft.antialias:              true
+    Xft.rgba:                   rgb
+    Xft.hinting:                true
+    Xft.hintstyle:              hintslight

 A very important command to know when working with .Xreources is how to refresh it.
 Running the command below and restarting the terminal will allow you to see any changes